vre/vikingplop/location-checklist.md

 - [1] Space for 10 to 25 participants
 - [1] Location should have some character, not typical hotel-a-alike atmosphere.
 Feels like a small willage just made for us Old big dark building, majestic trees.
 It looks a bit like from an old movie
-- [ ] Place is small, or we are the main customers and others are not distrubed by us or distrub us It can accomodate more than 50 people (I will ask again how many, but I think they have 25 rooms of 2, 4 and 6 beds).
+- [0] Place is small, or we are the main customers and others are not distrubed by us or distrub us They have 100 places in total.
 - [1] There are at least some single rooms for those who require privacy, but the price is the same for all, we have had bunk beds
 - [1] Fireplace, firepit or some place to do ceremonial burning of the A4 papers
 - [0/1] Good or at least decent food